Have you been invited to attend an interview with little notice to prepare?

 Here’s how to quickly research the company to get a very good overview and broad knowledge of the organization when you are short of time.
 These suggestions are so quick and easy (but comprehensive) that you’ll be able to do your research on the way to the interview (as long as you’re not driving of course).

 1. Products & Services

-If you’ve been invited to interview with a large organisation then you’re likely to know exactly what the company do – you’ll know what their core products or services are.
+If you’ve been invited to interview with a large organization then you’re likely to know exactly what the company does – you’ll know what their core products or services are.
 However, it’s still good practice to have a look at what other products or services they may be offering to their customers.

 Particularly progressive and innovative companies will often diversify their products and services to keep up with competition and the constantly changing demands of the client and advances in technology.
-They will grow not just organically but by acquisition – sometimes aggressively.
+They will grow not just organically but by acquisition, and sometimes aggressively.

-With all the mergers and acquisitions happening in the last few years you don’t want to get caught out at interview not knowing who owns who in the markets.
+With all the mergers and acquisitions that are likely to happen in the next few years you don’t want to get caught out at an interview not knowing who owns who in the markets.

 2. CEO’s Speech

 It will explain the history of the company, who and how it was founded, and its origins.
-It will give you information on what the company have achieved and the general strategic direction.
-The speech will paint a picture of the past, present and future state of the business…brilliant!
+It will give you information on what the company has achieved and the general strategic direction.
+The speech will paint a picture of the past, present, and future state of the business.

 In one very simple, concisely written document you’ll get a very good idea of the company and a good feel of the corporate culture.